 By the mid thirties—in the midst of the depression–she had over 100 clients.
 She renamed her company Tobé—her first name alone apparently enough—and moved to the poshest part of Fifth Avenue.
 The ad above calls her America’s “style dictator.”

 In 1937 she and Julia Coburn, then editor of Ladies Home Journal, founded the Tobé- Coburn School for Fashion Careers.
 An innovation at the time, it was designed to train women to take on executive positions in department stores and fashion companies.
-Maybe one day I’ll take a look at the school’s archives, housed at the New York Public Library.

 In the fifties, she also started to write syndicated fashion columns for newspapers called “Tobe Says.”
 (Perhaps newspapers couldn’t be bothered to add the accent mark.)
 I discovered one published in early 1961 called “It is Your Duty to Stay Young.”
 Did older women find it reassuring?
 “The trick is to look young but not ridiculous.
 Don’t pretend to be twenty if you’re in that indeterminate middle age that stretches from forty to seventy, for there’s a modern way of looking young no matter what your age.
 It begins with your hairdo, your skin, and particularly your skirt length this season.”